department-of-veterans-affairs/va.gov-team/products/platform/vsp-collaboration-cycle/core-collaboration-cycle-ticket.md

 ##### VFS actions

 - [ ] Respond to feedback tickets
 - [ ] Close individual feedback tickets when the issue has been resolved or validated by your Product Owner.
-If a team has additional questions or needs Platform help validating the issue, please comment on this ticket.
+If a team has additional questions or needs Platform help validating the issue, please comment on the issue ticket.
-- [ ] Update Staging Review ticket with the product’s launch date after it has gone live
+- [ ] Update the VFS product information section with the product’s launch date and production URL after it has gone live

 </details>